 They are colorfast so they will not stain your clubs.
 The mat can be used with all clubs.
 It will take a wooden tee, although the manufacturers recommend rubber tees for inexperienced golfers and caution when you use irons.
 It includes two tee holes and two rubber tees.

 - Very tough and durable even if kept outside.

 - Will fit into a wooden frame, but you should check the manufacturing tolerances and conditions before doing this.

 No products found.

-The manufacturers say that this golf mat is ideal for backyard practice.
+This golf mat is a perfect budget buy, ideal for backyard practice.
 It is small enough to quickly move and install anywhere in your home or your garden.

 It is small enough, so you can use it at home and take it to the driving range as well.

 - Fantastic budget option that’s a good size.

 - The hit is very firm, if you’re doing along practice session you’ll feel it!